Data Mapper Component

 Configure the Number Component

-The Number component is where the end-user enters their salary.
+The Number component is where your end-user enters their salary.
 Depending on the end-user's input, the system records them as qualified or not.

 1. Drag and drop a Number component onto the canvas, placing it below the lastName Text Field component.